-What do I read my bible for, But, Lord, to learn thy will,
+What do I read my Bible for, But, Lord, to learn thy will?
 And shall I daily know thee more, And less obey thee still?

-How senseless is my heart and wild, How vain are all my thoughts!
+How senseless is my heart, and wild !
+How vain are all my thoughts !
+Pity the weakness of a child,

-Pity the weakness of a child, And pardon all my faults.
+And pardon all my faults.

-Make me thy heav'nly voice to hear, And let me love to pray; Since God will lend a gracious ear

-To what a child can say.
+Make me thy heavenly voice to hear, And let me love to pray; Since God will lend a gracious ear, To what a child can say.